WHAT IS NEUROPATHY?

 WHAT IS MY PROGNOSIS?

 Neuropathy can be a treatable and manageable condition.
 The hypersensitivity that you might be experiencing may end up causing permanent damage like paralysis if you don’t have it checked out.
-Contact Dr. Landfield at Kentucky Neurology and Rehab.
-Dr. Landfield will diagnose and treat any condition that might be causing your neuropathy.
+Contact Kentucky Neurology and Rehab. if you think you may be experiencing neuropathy.